liqd/adhocracy3/docs/source/api/websockets.rst

     Otherwise, versions are immutable, so updated backreferences (the reverse direction for a reference from another resource to this one) are the only thing that can trigger a "modified" event.

+A note about resource removal: if a resource is removed (deleted or hidden), any subscribers to it will automatically be unsubscribed, so they won't receive further updates about this resource, even if it later "revealed" (unhidden or undeleted) again.
+Subscribers to the parent pool will receive a "new_child" or "new_version" message notifying them about the revealed resource just as if it had been newly created.

 Re-Connects